 The CARE study findings will serve as a key resource for team members at CHOP as they continue to evolve the system of care for children and families.

-In partnership with CHOP and nine other children's hospitals around the country, the Children's Hospital Association received a three-year $23 million Health Care Innovation Award from the Center for Medicare and Medicaid Innovation.
+In partnership with 10 of the nation's leading children's hospitals, the Children's Hospital Association received a three-year $23 million Health Care Innovation Award from the Center for Medicare and Medicaid Innovation.
 Of the roughly 3 million medically complex children nationwide, two-thirds are covered by Medicaid.
 These 2 million children represent nearly 40 percent of costs.
 They are clinically fragile and have intense medical and care coordination needs that are not always met by existing care delivery and payment models.

 Send questions or comments to firstname.lastname@example.org.